 – sculpt the clay into bricks with sculpting tools (don’t forget to mark the windows as well)

-– apply the PVA mix on the finished structured bricks ( Polyvinyl alcohol forms a very good film and has very good emulsifiable and adhesion properties.
+– apply the PVA mix to the finished structured bricks ( Polyvinyl alcohol forms a very good film and has very good emulsifiable and adhesion properties.
 It is not affected by oil, grease, and solvents.
 It is odorless and non-toxic)

 – mix the water, ultramarine, burnt sienna, white acrylic paint, and filler together to fill up the gaps